ahmdaa/ahmdaa/README.md

 - API Development and Documentation.
 - Writing scripts and problem solving with Python.

-Check out some stuff I worked on below!
+Check out some of my work below!